Application Business Administration and Economics

 If you applied to a university that falls within our non-EU program, or if you applied for an international joint degree, then you might in some cases also be invited to an application interview.
 Only afterward will you receive a notification via email about the decision of the selection committee.

 Attention: The approval that you get from Viadrina does not constitute a final pledge to study abroad.
 The ultimate decision for that is in the hands of the partner university, which is informed of the selection results.
-As a rule, however, students that are nominated by us are accepted.
+In general, however, students that are nominated by us are accepted.

 4th Step: Informational Talks

 Those who have been selected to study abroad will be invited to an informational event sometime in March/April.
-At this meeting, you will find out how to go about with the application process at the partner university.
+At this meeting, you will receive information about the application process and general information about the partner university.
 Additionally, you will receive instructions on how to fill out all the forms that are still needed as well as information on how to get recognition of the credits that you will earn abroad.

 5th Step: Applying to the Partner University

 After the informational talks, all applications and supporting documents for the partner university must be submitted to the International Office.
-The partner university will in most cases also send you an informational email (you will get initial tips during the informational talks).
+The partner university will in most cases also send you an informational email (you will get initial tips during the informational talks (see step 4)).

 Attention: Please keep in mind that you cannot apply to the partner university before you receive approval from the International Office.